 Staff must successfully complete a background check before Summer Quarter begins.

-Compensation will include pay of $17/hour along with housing in a single occupancy room, a 14 meals/week dining plan (or stipend, for eligible students), and student fees (housing technology fee and the campus health service fee).
+Compensation will include pay of $18/hour along with housing in a single occupancy room, a 14 meals/week dining plan (or stipend, for eligible students), student fees (housing technology fee and the campus health service fee), and a $25/month (prorated) cell phone stipend.
 Spring-to-summer housing is also included for staff who are living on campus during Spring Quarter.
-All staff are expected to work 30-hours per week (approximately $510 per week).
-Stanford Summer Session does not reimburse cell phone costs.
+All Head Mentors are expected to work 30-hours per week (approximately $540 per week).
 On call phones will be provided for the duration of the program.

 Consistent with its obligations under the law, the University will provide reasonable accommodation to any employee with a disability who requires accommodation to perform the essential functions of his or her job.